mcka1n/zup-flask/README.md

 # zup-flask

-Flash web app in a container for testing purposes
+[Flask](https://palletsprojects.com/p/flask/) web app in a container for testing purposes

 ## How to run it?